17 May 2018Back to Blog

 Investing some of your marketing budgets into Pay-Per-Click (PPC) can be a great way of buying visits to your site and hopefully seeing more conversions, but as with any marketing strategy, it needs to be done right.
 If you are looking to get started in the world of PPC advertising, there are a few things you need to know before you begin.

 Rules and algorithm changes mean that you have to constantly be checking over your PPC strategy and adjusting accordingly.
 It’s important to be aware before you get started, that you should never just set a campaign to run and hope for the best, PPC marketing, and any form of digital marketing for that matter, should be regularly managed and updated in order to optimise your chances of a greater ROI.

-PPC works because it can bringer faster results than that with organic content and SEO, which can be time-consuming and take a while to build your rankings – though should still play an important part of your marketing strategy.
+PPC works because it can bring faster results than that organic content and SEO, which can be time-consuming and take a while to build your rankings – though should still play an important part in your marketing strategy.
 PPC ads are a valuable tool for bringing a steady flow of traffic to your site and as you only pay for clicks, you are able to control exactly how much you spend on a daily and monthly basis, making it easier to manage your costs and calculate your ROI.

 Cost-Per-Click (CPC) – Your CPC is quite simply how much it costs you when somebody clicks the link to your site.
 If your CPC is low, you have a good chance of a decent ROI, but this can be a competitive process, so you have to ensure you get your keywords right.

 Keywords & Bidding – You need to conduct keyword research before you run your PPC campaign.
 Choosing the right keywords is essential in order to run a successful campaign, so be sure to use tools such as the AdWords built-in Keyword Planner and analysis of historical search data in order to work out the right keywords for you.